 The Contextual Single user interface displays a single toolbar to suit the type of object that has been selected.
-Figure 338 shows an example of Contextual Single user interface when a draw object is selected.
+Figure 346 shows an example of Contextual Single user interface when a draw object is selected.
 Clicking on the double chevron >> displays more tools for editing an object.
-Figure 339 shows an example of these tools when a draw object is selected.